ralphwaked/rn-responsive-stylesheet/README.md

 ### Server Rendering

 When rendering on the server, the component's styles are replaced with CSS custom properties.
-Media queries are generated for the breakpoints and output the CSS for the custom properties.
+Media queries are generated for the breakpoints and for the color vars and output the CSS for the custom properties.

 ### Web Rendering